Some Residents Call For Briarcliffe Fire Company's Closure Over Alleged Racist Comments

 DARBY TOWNSHIP, Pa.
 (CBS) — Some residents are calling for Darby Township commissioners to close the Briarcliffe Fire Company after alleged racist comments were made.
 It comes a day after the fire company was suspended for another 60 days.

-For many at the meeting, they say these recent comments point to a pattern of racism, one that puts some residents at risk.READ MORE: Delaware County Man Gathering Donations At Ridley Park Coffee Shop To Bring To Ukraine
+For many at the meeting, they say these recent comments point to a pattern of racism, one that puts some residents at risk.READ MORE: Philly Fans Can't Wait Show Ben Simmons Some 'Brotherly Love' During Thursday's Sixers-Nets Game

 “The issue appears to be race, race then and race now,” a resident said.